akgarg0472/Pattern-Print/README.md

 # Pattern-Print
-Repo for the codes of different style pattern print implemented using C++ and Java
+Repo for the codes of different style pattern print implemented using C and Java